junxit/us-congress-bills-110/metadata.md

 - 2008-04-15 — Placed on the House Calendar, Calendar No. 206.
 - 2008-04-15 — The House Committee on Rules reported an original measure, H. Rept.
 110-590, by Ms. Castor.
 - 2008-04-15 — The House Committee on Rules reported an original measure, H. Rept.
 110-590, by Ms. Castor.
+- 2008-04-16 — Considered as privileged matter. (consideration: CR H2362-2367)
+- 2008-04-16 — Considered as unfinished business. (consideration: CR H2374-2375)
+- 2008-04-16 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1107.
+- 2008-04-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-16 — On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 192 (Roll no. 195). (text: CR H2362)
+- 2008-04-16 — On ordering the previous question Agreed to by the Yeas and Nays: 218 - 198 (Roll no. 194). (consideration: CR H2367, H2375)
+- 2008-04-16 — POSTPONED PROCEEDINGS - At the end of debate on H. Res.
+1107, the Chair put the question on ordering the previous question, and by voice vote, announced that the ayes had prevailed.
+Mr Lincoln Diaz-Balart (FL) demanded the yeas and nays and the Chair postponed further proceedings on the question of ordering the previous question until later in the legislative day.
+- 2008-04-16 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 192 (Roll no. 195).(text: CR H2362)